-On my last post I talked about taking a private tour of the Prado Museum in Madrid.
+In my last post, I talked about taking a private tour of the Prado Museum in Madrid.
 The tour was a great way to learn a little bit about the art at The Prado, but I’ll be honest visual art will probably never excite me the same way music or live theatre does.
 That’s okay.
 I still loved the tour I took, and I learned a lot.
 After, while wandering through the museum on my own, I began to think about the different life lessons one could learn from the art and the artists at The Prado.
-So here are Life Lessons Learned at The Prado Museum.

 Life Lesson at The Prado – Be a Better Version of Yourself

 At The Prado Museum, there is a self-portrait by German Painter Albrecht Dürer.
 To me, it didn’t seem like anything special, but on my tour, I learned that Dürer did something different with his self-portrait.
 Instead of painting himself as he was (a poor struggling artist) he put on some fancy robes and portrayed himself in the same way one would a king or queen.

 What I learned – be a better version of yourself.
 Sure maybe pretending you’re a King isn’t the most realistic thing to do, but I believe there is merit in thinking ahead to who you want to be and what you want to do and acting that way now.
-For example, if you’d like to travel to travel, but haven’t you need to stop thinking “I can’t travel.
+For example, if you’d like to travel, but haven’t you need to stop thinking “I can’t travel.
 I’m not a traveller.”
 You need to change your mindset and behaviour to “I can travel.
 I am a traveller.”

 Life Lesson at The Prado – There’s Nothing Wrong With Studying The Greats